tobanteAudio/juce-cookbook/README.md

 If you find any bugs or design problems in my examples feel free to open up an issue on GitHub.

-If you want to add examples or resources to this collection you can eather push a pull request directly or open up an issue first, if you have any questions.
+If you want to add examples or resources to this collection you can either push a pull request directly or open up an issue first, if you have any questions.
+Please make sure that your topic is not already covered by one of the official JUCE tutorials.
+If you want to add to one of the official tutorials make sure you include a link to that page, so we can keep duplicate code as minimal as possible.
+Maintaining the same tutorial twice doesn't make much sense.

 ## How to read

-- Each chapter can be read individually
+Each chapter can be read individually, feel free to jump around and find sections that are of interest to you.

 ## How to run examples